volkmannp/ntbgraphics/README.md

     with these exact titles;
-  - at least one column with information about ‘Animal’ (matching the information in the ‘RFID’ column in the Animal List), and at least one behavioral test in your Meta Behavior with exact titles:
+  - at least one column with information about ‘Animal’ (matching the information in the ‘RFID’ column in the Animal List), and at least one behavioral test in your Meta Behavior with exact titles: k
-    “Animal” “Meanspeed” “Rotations” “Center” “Alternations”
+    *“Animal” “Meanspeed” “Rotations” “Center” “Alternations” “Choices”
-    “Choices” “Context” “Cue” “FreezeBase” “Timeimmobile” “Baseline”
+    “Context” “Cue” “FreezeBase” “Timeimmobile” “Baseline”
     “inhibition70” “inhibition75” “inhibition80” “SucPref” “PlacePref”
-    “ReversalLearn” “Activity” “Nocturnal” “SerialLearn” (-\> this is the current entity of all available experiment names for plotting;
+    “ReversalLearn” “Activity” “Nocturnal” “SerialLearn”*
-    if you need to add more experiments to this list, please refer to the creator of this package)
+    *(-\> this is the current entity of all available experiment names for plotting; if you need to add more experiments to this list, please refer to the creator of this package)*

 Further aspects can be customized depending on the specific function within that function.